 I doubled my efforts and things improved in the last two semesters.
 I was able to raise my long-suffering GPA to 3.0.
 I was proud of myself.
 I thought I had overcome whatever ailed me and that I’d be on to the bigger and brighter future I deserved.

-For anyone who is wondering, brain fog is similar to the sensation you have right when you wake from a deep sleep and need a second to calibrate where you are.
+For anyone who is wondering, brain fog is similar to the sensation you have right when you wake from a deep sleep and need a second to calibrate where you are, but it’s constant.

 I’d wake up in the morning hating myself, thinking I was a wasted human being with no direction.

-It took me time to realize that part of my anxiety was due to “brain fog” which is an abnormality in the overall level of consciousness which is mild.
-It can be a symptom of autoimmune disease flare-ups and can also be a symptom of depression itself.
-It can involve memory lapses and poor concentration.
+I spoke with my rheumatologist who suggested what I was feeling was all due to something called “brain fog”, a mild abnormality in the overall level of consciousness.
+It can be major a symptom of autoimmune disease flare-ups and can also be a symptom of depression itself.
+It involves memory lapses and poor concentration.

 Sounds familiar, eh?

 I tried talking to my supervisor about it at work and it seemingly backfired.
 She got HR involved and suddenly was very interested in what I was doing at all times.
-I got the feeling she didn’t believe me and looking back, I doubt she did.
+She practically sat on my shoulders all day.
+I KNEW she didn’t believe me.
 Again, I look absolutely normal and otherwise function just fine on the outside.
-It was on the inside that I was suffering from anxiety, depression, and an autoimmune disorder; all completely invisible afflictions.
+It was on the inside that I was suffering from cognitive impairment, anxiety, depression, and an autoimmune disorder; all completely invisible afflictions.

 As you know, I did leave that job shortly after, as everything became too much.
 I would imagine throwing myself down a pair of stairs just so that I wouldn’t have to go back for a while and take a break.
 Luckily, I had someone who supported me and pointed out that feeling that way is not okay.
 It isn’t ok!